godatadriven-dockerhub/unity-catalog/README.md

 ## Docker Image for Unity Catalog

-This Docker image is used to run the Unity Catalog server locally and is based on Amazon Corretto 11.
+This Docker image runs the Unity Catalog server

 ### Running the Docker Image